smrithinns/Magento_nginx_setup/README.md

 This is the Nginx configuration for hosting multiple Magento websites with php-fpm in a Centos Server.
 Only the basisc installation steps are mentioned here.

-Steps to install Nginx, PHP-FPM, MySQL on Centos7 Server
+Steps to install Nginx, PHP-FPM, MySQL and PHPMyAdmin on Centos7 Server

 `````````````````````````````````````````````````````````````````````````````````````````````````````````````
  Nginx Installation: